 Opposition leaders turn on Tories over councils' 'divorce'.
 Cost of failed 'back of envelope' plan for Banbury and Oxfordshire is not disclosed

-A cost-cutting marriage between Cherwell District Council (CDC) and Oxfordshire County Council (OCC) is ending in divorce - because officers were mis-matched to the necessary work.
+A cost-cutting marriage between Cherwell District Council (CDC) and Oxfordshire County Council (OCC) is ending in divorce - because of differing demands on officers.

 And members of the opposition parties have criticised Conservative leaders for the failed enterprise.
 The councils' joint press office has told the Banbury Guardian the cost of the short-lived merger 'will be discussed over the coming months'.